 The pants were easy choices, two pairs of bell bottom jeans and my nice flared gray corduroy slacks for more dressing up.
 But the collared and t-shirts were more of a challenge, and after much back and forth, I finally settled on my choices.
 My light blue heavy cotton workshirt.
 The flannel shirt my mom bought me because it was a “Campbell” tartan, the family name she had given me as a middle name.
 Finally a dressier paisley shirt that I would wear with my corduroy slacks.

-As to t-shirts, I definitely wanted my red “Rutgers People’s Electric Law School” tee that my YTU comrade Richard, who I taught how to design and set stage lights, got me.
+As for t-shirts, I definitely wanted my red “Rutgers People’s Electric Law School” tee that my YTU comrade Richard, who I taught how to design and set stage lights, got me.
 I had never been to Rutgers or even knew exactly where it was back East, but I resonated with the “People’s Electric” part.
 I felt it made me look like a radical when I wore it.
-Then I figured I would bring one of my Michigan t-shirts, this one the classic dark blue shirt with those deep yellow “maize” letters.
+Then I figured I would bring one of my Michigan t-shirts, this one the classic dark blue shirt with those deep yellow or “maize” letters.
 Finally an ordinary white t-shirt.

-I had screwed up my courage while away at Western to buy and on occasion wear that pair of flashy two-tone brown suede shoes with two-inch platform heels, which I had seen other guys wear, and looked particularly good in my bell-bottom jeans and other flared slacks.
-The ratted up curly haired “natural”, that I had teased up to top my character’s head in The Flahooley Incident, I decided to keep after the show finished.
-At 6’, 6’2” in my heels, and adding an extra inch or two for my hair depending on the weather conditions, I had a long and lanky strut with mane of curls bobbing to the beat.
-Inside this new avatar I was still shy, even painfully so on the romantic and sexual side, but it was nice to cruise at times like I wasn’t.
+I had screwed up my courage while away at Western, to buy, and on occasion wear, that pair of flashy two-tone brown suede shoes with two-inch platform heels, which I had seen other guys wear, and looked particularly good in my bell-bottom jeans and other flared slacks, my little touch of “glam”.
+The curly haired “natural”, that I had ratted and teased up to top my character’s head in The Flahooley Incident, I had decided to keep after the show finished.
+At 6’, 6’2” in my heels, and adding an extra inch or two for my hair depending on the weather conditions, I had a tall and lanky strut, with a mane of brown curls bobbing to the beat.
+Inside this new avatar I was still shy, even painfully so in the romantic and sexual department, but it was nice to cruise and strut at times like I wasn’t.